 St Michael’s seeks to create an environment where positive behaviour allows both staff and children to work effectively.
-We believe that ‘Every Child Matters’ and that great importance should be placed upon the pastoral care of a pupil .
+We believe that ‘Every Child Matters’ and that great importance should be placed upon the pastoral care and wellbeing of a pupil .
 Our aim, which is in line with our school vision, is to create a safe and nurturing Christian environment where children can flourish and reach their full, God-given potential.
 Furthermore, we promote the spiritual, moral, social and cultural development of every child.
 We believe this is central to creating young citizens and adults of the future, so that all of God’s children are shown acceptance, value and respect.
 We were delighted that in April 2019 the SIAMS Inspection report for our school recognised the ‘extremely strong and excellently targeted’ pastoral care provided at our school.

 Valuing All God’s Children (VAGC)

 As a Church of England primary school, we understand the importance of looking after all of the children in our care, physically, emotionally and spiritually.
 It is truly a gift from God that we get to educate so many wonderful children and we ensure that we follow our vision to create a secure and nurturing Christian environment which offers an inclusive education for all.
 This includes affording pupils a sense of their own dignity and that all children, and adults, are welcome in school and are loved by God.